-A few of you have asked how I get the inspiration for my capsule wardrobes.
+I often am asked how I get the inspiration for my capsule wardrobes.
 I think how I figure out these capsule wardrobes may also help you create simpler wardrobes for yourself and benefit you when packing for a trip.
-Below I share how I come to creating these capsule wardrobes (while sharing some of the most popular ones I have made), and how you can use this to help in building your own capsule wardrobes.
+Below I share how I create capsule wardrobes (while sharing some of the most popular ones I have made), and how you can use this to help in creating your own capsule wardrobes.

 Ask Allie: Stay at Home Mom Capsule Wardrobe